Research Source

 Real-World Examples

-Key findings from the research on when multi-agent systems help vs hurt
+Key findings on when multi-agent systems help vs hurt

 Tool-heavy tasks (T>4) suffer disproportionately from multi-agent coordination overhead.